 I don’t think these advice-peddlers care if they did notice that, though.
 Apologists are the most hard-selling of all hard-sales salespeople.
 They simply don’t (can’t, even) accept that there are very good reasons for rejecting both church culture and Christianity itself, any more than they can accept that all their apologetics arguments are just window-dressing and useless words without any backing in reality.
 They always have some comeback for every objection, in the wacky world of apologetics.
 But parents operate in reality, and they see in realtime the real truth about how well those talking points and lofty bits of advice really work on real young people.

 Overclocking the Blame Game.

 It’s not easy to read stuff written by these sanctimonious soup-chewers who masquerade as reputable sources of parenting advice.
 Take a look at this bit of textual dribble from the piehole of Chuck Snyder, a Christian who (verrrry over-optimistically) bills himself as a “relationship expert.”
-Someone made the misstep of writing to him for advice regarding her teenaged stepson, who doesn’t want to go to church anymore and is growing further and further apart from both his father and her.
+Someone made the misstep of writing to him for advice regarding her teenage stepson.
+He doesn’t want to go to church anymore.
+Indeed, he grows further and further apart from both his father and her.

 As Vivian Ward would have said, Big mistake.
 Big.
 HUGE.
 I have to go shopping now.

 Whatever is going on with that teen, it started long before his dad remarried (and everything the stepmom describes sounds like he’s reacting in a very normal and expected way to his situation).
 But Snyder can’t resist taking a dig at her for stepping afoul of his tribe’s party line.
 Nor can he even begin to conceive of a universe where a teen’s disbelief can’t be corrected by developing a “relationship” with a TRUE CHRISTIAN™.